gymrek-lab/gymreklab.github.io/doc/Snorlax.rst

       jupyter notebook --port 8888

 5. In a browser running on your own computer, go to http://localhost:8888
-6. If your ssh connection dies, you can just reattach the screen session
+6. If your ssh connection dies, everything in your ``screen`` session will continue running.
+Just log back in and reattach the session

    .. code-block:: bash